Paneon/money-sprouts/README.md

   - **Spend Money Tab**: Allows children to calculate and apply for expenses.
 Expenses need admin (parent) approval before being deducted from the account.

   - **Earn Money Tab**: Lists chores with monetary rewards.
-Kids can select a chore to earn extra, which is added to their account once approved by parents.
+Kids can select a chore, temporarily calculate the addition to the total sum and then submit it for approval by their parents.
+Once it is approved, the amount is permantently added to the total sum.

 ### Application Details

 - **Optimized for All Devices**: Works seamlessly on mobile, tablet, and desktop.
 - **Performance**: Improved loading time and navigation using resolver and browser animations.

-## Upcoming Features

-- **Multi-Language Support**: Soon, Money-Sprouts will be available in both English and German.
-- **Earn Extra Money**: Soon the kids will be able to earn extra money by choosing from voluntary chores.
+- **Error Handling**: Display of error, info and sucess messages for improved user experience.
+Error Logging.
+- **Multi-Language Support, ngx-translate library**: Users can switch between English and German and read the translated text.

 ## Start the app for local development